educandu/tools/README.md

 $ export S3_BUCKET_NAME_STAG='stag.bucket.name'
 ```

-`$ ./copy-data -from STAG -to INT -anonymize`
+`$ ./copy-data -from STAG -to INT -anonymize -skiplarge`

-The `-anonymize` flag is optional and setting it will anonymize all users in the DB
+The `-anonymize` flag is optional and setting it will anonymize all users in the DB.
+The `-skiplarge` flag is optional and setting it will skip copying CDN data larger than 2000 bytes.

 ### Running `dump-db`